Mehloul-Mohamed/ally/README.md

 ```
 `list`:  (must be used while in the directory of a CTF)
 ```
-usage: butler list
+usage: ally list
 ```
 `attempt`:  (must be used while in the directory of a CTF)
 This will create a directory for the challenge inside the directory of the CTF and will download the files for the challenge into it.
 ```
-usage: butler attempt id
+usage: ally attempt id

 positional aguments:
   id                    Challenge id